 Amaranthus ‘Velvet Curtains‘

-Layer with the cascading varieties for sumptuous arrangements.
+Layer with the cascading varieties for sumptuous vase arrangements.

 Don’t start Amaranthus too early, these plants cannot be planted until all risk of frost has passed.